-In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income generally is subject to the 10% additional tax.
-But see Distributions from a designated Roth account below and Distributions from Roth IRAs, later.
+In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income is generally subject to the 10% additional tax.
+But see Distributions from a designated Roth account and Distributions from Roth IRAs, later.

-The additional tax on early distributions does not apply to any of the following:
+The additional tax on early distributions doesn't apply to any of the following.